Input (required)input: string | Message[] # Input to the agent

 Shorthand:

 expected_output: "Hello Alice!
-Nice to meet you."Full form:
+Nice to meet you."Message array:

 expected_output: name: "Alice" age: 30 verified: truerubrics